alexandruakkol/Nowreports_Portal/README.md

 # Nowreports Portal Module

 ## What is Nowreports?
-Nowreports is a web application composed of three modules: Portal, API and AI, each having its own Github repository.
 Nowreports leverages company financial reports in order to allow users to inquire about the way a certain business works and is performing.
 State-of-the-art AI techniques are used to process data and create models that will allow the user to chat with the AI just like they would with the executive board of their chosen company.
 This enables users to obtain valuable insights into the internal business processes that may not be as easily accessible through other sources.
+## Tech
+Nowreports is a web application composed of three modules: Portal, API and AI, each having its own Github repository.

 The Portal is built with React and Google Firebase.